kyileiaye2021/SafeHome_AI/README.md

     L -.-> E;

 ```
-To solve the problem, Smart Home AI multiagent system was built.
-Smart Home AI system consists of four AI agents that contributes to the system: Input Router Agent, Hazard Agent, Security Agent, and Command Control Agent.
+To address real-world home safety and automation challenges, a Smart Home AI multi-agent system was built.
+It was composed of four specialized agents: the Input Router Agent, Hazard Agent, Security Agent, and Command Control Agent.
+Each agent handles a specific category of events or user requests, enabling fast, context-aware decision-making.

 #### Input Router Agent
-Input Router Agent is a core of the multiagent system which directs the cases to relevant agents.
-When the emergency events are detected, it directs the events to corresponding hazard/security agents that alert the homeowener.
-When user command message was prompted, the input router agent sent request to the command control agent and conduct the task.
+The Input Router Agent is the core coordinator of the system.
+It classifies every incoming event, either an emergency or a user command, and routes it to the correct agent.
+Emergency events are forwarded to the Hazard or Security Agent for immediate action, while user commands are delegated to the Command Control Agent to execute the requested tasks.

 #### Hazard Agent
+The Hazard Agent handles all hazard-related events.
+Upon receiving a hazard alert from the Input Router Agent, it evaluates severity and invokes the appropriate tools or APIs when necessary.
+For example, by integrating a weather API, the Hazard Agent can automatically adjust indoor temperature based on outdoor conditions.

 #### Security Agent
+The Security Agent manages home security events.
+If it receives alerts such as a door opening at 3 A.M. or suspicious motion detected while the homeowner is away, it takes immediate and context-appropriate actions, such as locking doors, notifying the homeowner or neighbors, or escalating to emergency services if required.

 #### Command Control Agent
+The Command Control Agent processes direct user commands.
+When the homeowner makes a request (e.g., turning on lights, adjusting thermostat), this agent interprets the command and executes the corresponding actions across the smart home system.

 ### Essential Tools & Utilities

 ### Web UI Interface
 <img width="1305" height="729" alt="smart_home_web_ui_interface" src="https://github.com/user-attachments/assets/efef2cc5-90b9-4ac4-9e01-083c1f234190" />